dbworth/NXT-ROS/README.md

 In a new terminal:
 > $ roslaunch nxt_robot_gyro_car robot.launch

-Ignore the error messages, this is because we haven't connected the required motors and sensors.

 In a new terminal:
 > $ rosrun rviz rviz

-In Rviz you'll need to set the Fixed Frame to '/base_link' and add a RobotModel display so you can visualize the robot.
+In Rviz you'll need to set the Fixed Frame to '/base_link'.
+Add a RobotModel display so you can visualize the robot.

 **nxt_apps** stack: